TREND50/pyef/README.md

 # Python Package for Reading the Eventfile

+## Supported python version
+This lib relies on [pyo3](https://github.com/PyO3/pyo3.git), which supports both python 2 and 3.
+However in order to support different python version, some parameters must be set when compiling this (pyef) lib.
+So currently I decide to only support python3.

 ## Installation

 To make everything tidy and clean, we create a new directory to contain